From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 \paragraph{SuSIE~\citep{susie_2023}.} SuSIE uses a \emph{single subgoal image} as the explicit interface: a high-level planner proposes an intermediate visual target from the current observation and a language command, and a separate goal-conditioned policy executes short-horizon actions to reach it in a repeated predict-then-reach loop.
 The planner is implemented by fine-tuning an Internet-pretrained image-editing diffusion model (e.g., InstructPix2Pix~\citep{InstructPix2Pix_2023}) on a mixture of human videos and robot rollouts so that it outputs a hypothetical future observation a few steps ahead.
 Grounding is provided by a low-level goal-conditioned policy trained on robot data to move the scene toward a given goal image; at test time, SuSIE alternates between generating a new subgoal and executing the controller to compose long-horizon behaviors.
 The interface is human-inspectable and modular, but the approach relies on subgoals being reachable within the controller's horizon; unrealistic edits or large visual jumps can break the composition.

-\paragraph{CLOVER~\citep{CLOVER_2024}.} CLOVER follows the same ``visual planner + goal-conditioned policy'' pattern as SuSIE, but replaces RGB subgoal images with text-conditioned \emph{RGB-D video} plans and adds explicit error-driven feedback for closed-loop progression and replanning.
-A multimodal encoder compares the current RGB-D observation to the selected subgoal to form an error signal, which an inverse-dynamics policy decodes into end-effector and gripper actions; execution advances subgoals when reached or triggers replanning when the sequence appears infeasible.
-Compared to SuSIE, this strengthens geometric guidance and introduces explicit progress monitoring, at the cost of requiring RGB-D inputs/datasets and relying on the learned embedding-distance signal for robust switching and replanning.
+\paragraph{CLOVER~\citep{CLOVER_2024}.} CLOVER follows the same ``visual planner + goal-conditioned policy'' pattern as SuSIE, but replaces RGB subgoal images with text-conditioned \emph{RGB-D subgoal-sequence} plans and adds explicit error-driven feedback for closed-loop progression and replanning.
+A multimodal encoder compares the current RGB-D observation with the active visual subgoal to form an error signal, which an inverse-dynamics policy decodes into end-effector and gripper actions.
+Execution advances to the next subgoal when progress is sufficient, or replans when the current sequence appears infeasible.
+Compared with SuSIE, CLOVER exposes more temporal and geometric structure, but it also relies on accurate RGB-D subgoal prediction and a learned error metric for robust switching and replanning.

 \paragraph{V2A~\citep{V2A_2025}.} V2A keeps the subgoal-image interface but changes the supervision source: instead of demonstration-based imitation, a goal-reaching policy is trained from self-collected rollouts with hindsight relabeling, guided by subgoals predicted from a frozen pretrained video model.
 This eliminates the need for action-labeled demonstrations, but shifts the burden to extensive environment interaction, which can be difficult to scale safely on real robots.